pyclubug/PyClub-GitPitch/PITCHME.md

 @ol

 - We meet Every week to code
-- Tutorial sessions with parallel varyimg Topics on software Development, web development, machine learning.
+- Tutorial sessions with parallel varying Topics on software Development, web development, machine learning.
 - We organise hackathons
 - National Hacklabs with participants from Pyclub KNUST, PyClub UCC and all PyClubs from various institutions.